AviatrixSystems/Docs/HowTos/config_FortiGate.rst

  - “WAN” Port (Eth1)

   Subnet: Designated Egress Public Subnet.
 This interface will be used for Egress/Ingress to and from the internet.
 Therefore, it is either going to be talking to a load balancer or Internet gateway.
-If you created this subnet using Aviatrix VPC creator, the subnet is named in this format:
+If you created this subnet using the Aviatrix VPC creator, the subnet is named in this format:

     *<VPC Name>-Public-FW-ingress-egress-<AvailabilityZone>*

-  Security Groups: Allow inbound to a supernet for your VPC and OnPrem CIDRs
+  Security Groups: Allow inbound traffic to a supernet for your VPC and OnPrem CIDRs

  - “LAN” Port (Eth2)